dotnet/docs/docs/core/porting/upgrade-assistant-install.md

     :::image type="content" source="media/upgrade-assistant-install/visual-studio-manage-extensions.png" alt-text="The manage extensions window in Visual Studio, showing the .NET Upgrade Assistant.":::

-01. Once the extension finishes downloading, close Visual Studio to start the installation.
+01. Once the extension finishes downloading, close Visual Studio to automatically start the installation.

     :::image type="content" source="media/upgrade-assistant-install/install-prompt.png" alt-text="A prompt to install the .NET Upgrade Assistant extension.":::

-01. Select **Modify** and follow the directions to install the extension.
+01. Select **Modify** and follow the instructions to install the extension.

 ## .NET Global Tool

-The following steps install .NET Upgrade Assistant as a .NET Global Tool. .NET Upgrade Assistant is distributed as the [upgrade-assistant NuGet package](https://www.nuget.org/packages/upgrade-assistant).
+The following steps install .NET Upgrade Assistant as a .NET Global Tool. .NET Upgrade Assistant is distributed in the [upgrade-assistant NuGet package](https://www.nuget.org/packages/upgrade-assistant).

 01. Open a command prompt that has the `dotnet` command in Path.
 01. Run the following command to install the tool: